xtnded/codextended/README.md

 Call of Duty Extended Server is a modification of the Call of Duty 1 Linux server.
 It supports patch 1.1 (with outdated 1.5 support).

+There is another project which we have no affiliation with that seems to support 1.5 [VCODLIB](https://github.com/SADMANGaming/vcodlib-1.5)

 ## Features

 - cracked server with unpure fixes (everyone can join)